Special tea whisk with extra long handle for tea mugs • about 42 string chasen

 UNBOXING

 The whisk is glued to the paper box, when you take it out, some paper will likely stick to the bottom of the whisk.
-Let the whisk sit in tepid water for 5 minutes, and after that you can easily remove the paper.
+Let the whisk sit in lukewarm water for 5 minutes, and remove the paper.

 INITIATION:

-Before first use, let it set in hot water for a few minutes.
+Before first use, let it sit in hot water for a few minutes.

 HOW TO WHISK MATCHA: